 Search Filters and Tags

 Using tags is like having a keyword search function.
-You can add hashtags to your searches, and then use those hashtags to filter the samples you want.
+You can add hashtags to your searches and then use those hashtags to filter the samples you want.
 Some websites even have dedicated sections or dropdown menus that use tags to help you find what you’re looking for.
-So, the next time you’re on a sample hunt, don’t forget to use these features to find your desired sounds in a jiffy.
+So the next time you’re on a sample hunt, don’t forget to use these features to find your desired sounds in a jiffy, including free packs.

 Auditioning Tools and Key Selection